izyware/ios/README.md

 * split: componentsSeparatedByString
 * join: componentsJoinedByString

+## Using Blocks as class properties to emulate js callbacks
+See [can-i-use-objective-c-blocks-as-properties].
+Note that if your dont have ARC enabled, you will need to release the block if the property was declared copy.

+## Using XCode Design Environment
+Follow these steps:
+* Place the UI component on the canvas and add the constraints
+* Right-Click on the item in scenes hierarchy and drag it to the .h file to add the property and link to an outlet in the xib XML
+* Add the protocol to the controller .h file (i.e. UIWebViewDelegate)

 # Links
 * [github]
 * location: `apps/ios`

 # ChangeLog
+## V7.0
+* 7000002: monitoring - extract name and action key and improve ingestion technique
+* 7000001: monitoring - extract context key

 ## V6.9
+* 6900010: monitoring - fix logging filter bug
+* 6900009: refactor libraries
 * 6900008: string - stringConcat macro
 * 6900007: asyncio - implement IZYrun macro to simplfy chain action process in ObjectiveC